strawberry iced oatmeal cookies recipe

 Step 3: Once the butter has cooled down, add the sugars and whisk to combine well.

-Step 4: Add the eggs and vanilla, mixing until fully incorporated.
+Step 4: Add the egg (1 large egg only, dimiss the photo below showing 2 eggs) and vanilla, mixing until fully incorporated.

 Step 5: Add the molasses (or honey) and stir to combine.